limx0/nautilus_talks/20220617/slides.md

 * Multiple people using in production
 * Many more testing the waters with backtesting
-* Short term areas that need work / testing: (it's not perfect!)
+* Short term areas that need work / testing (it's not perfect!):
-    - Accounting components (more testing required for margin accounts, sub-accounts)
+  * Accounting components (more testing required for margin accounts, sub-accounts)
-    - Configuration and deployment
+  * Configuration and deployment

 ---